 Active Sentence: The respondents test the new computing system.

 b.
-Passive Sentence: The hypothesis is confirmed by the SWOT results.
+Passive Sentence: The hypothesis is confirmed by the SWOT analysis.

 Active Sentence: The SWOT results confirm the hypothesis.